 With information and news regarding the COVID-19 virus changing daily and states around the country opening back up at different paces, making a decision to hold an in-person meeting, conference, or event in the coming months is definitely a challenge.
 One thing that is certain in these trying times is that events will undergo changes in order to resume safely.
 Fortunately, preparing and planning are what the meetings and events industry does best.
 When the time comes to hold live events again, we know event planners will be ready.
 Here are precautionary measures you can take before and during your event to enhance the health and safety for all in attendance.

 Education and Communication

 First and foremost, it is imperative to educate yourself before you can make any decisions.
 By this, we mean through reliable and factual resources such as the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), and Events Industry Council (EIC).
-Keeping up-to-date on fact-based information will allow you to make the appropriate decision for your event, event attendees, and to properly communicate with them, your sponsors, and other stakeholders about what safety measures are being taken during the event.
-Before your event, be as vocal as possible with your attendees about these measures by sharing updates, good hygiene tips, and other information on the event website, through email, social channels, and other outlets you see fit.
+Keeping up-to-date on on state and local ordinances fact-based information will allow you to make the appropriate decision for your event, event attendees, and to properly communicate with them, your sponsors, and other stakeholders about what safety measures are being taken during the event.
+Before your event, be as vocal as possible with your attendees about these measures by sharing updates, useful hygiene tips, and other information on the event website, through email, social channels, and other outlets you see fit.